drvinceknight/Year_3_game_theory_course/Lesson_Plans/Lesson_07.md

 #### After the lecture

-Students will be given reading and some practice exercises as well as a document about connection between linear programming and zero sum games (possibly create video?).
+Students given homework sheet 2 (obtaining normal form game equilibria).

 ### Assessment

-Assessment of the content covered in this lecture will be through examination questions asking student to define NE, prove the equality of payoffs theorem and compute NE using theorem and best responses.
+Assessment of the content covered in this lecture will be through examination questions asking student to solve and represent a series of games.